 Download handout materials to help you facilitate change group meetings (i.e. Worksheets, Instructions, Weekly Checkins, Post Group Follow-up).

 Change Groups are changing not just people's lives, but their families and legacies as well.

 When I first joined, I thought I was going to help my husband who is an alcoholic.
 After hearing I could only use "I" statements over and over again, I almost quit!
 But I didn't.
 I was angry that I had to be working on me and he wasn't doing anything.
 Anyway, after going through it a second time, I started using the challenges and commitments and other things I had learned for myself and my husband without him realizing it.
 Not long ago he went to a local hospital that has a program for addicts and he just told me the other day that he wants to join the Genesis Process group.
 God is amazing.
 He works in ways we could not have imagined.
 Those of us who will be going through it a third time (facilitators) and we have some coming back from this time, are ready to help encourage others through their struggles as we continue walking with Him in our journey.
 I am amazed at how each time we find more and more things trapped in our limbic system that need to be worked on.
 I am thrilled to be a blessing to others but even more I find I am blessed the most through others.

 What’s the structure and time commitment of a Change Group?

 Can I facilitate a Change Group?

 Each Change Group participant is responsible for their own Change Group Workbook and personal Change Group Video Subscription.

+Each Change Group Video Subscription comes with WEEKLY Facilitator Focus Videos that provide content and skill training.
 The Facilitator Guide is an optional addition for facilitators.